 - All parameters shall be maintained as per standard welding tables.

-- All actual welding parameters shall be recorded in the weld log sheet.
+- All actual welding mechanical parameters shall be recorded in the weld log sheet.

 - Welding specialist shall follow and record the welding parameters for each joint.